dcts/12startups12months/README.md

 - **TrackYourLife**: Define custom goals and track their progression (habbit forming)
 - **SwarmBrush**: Tool (maybe extension to photoshop) that lets you draw using swarm algorithms to enhace creativity
 - **Encrypted Database**: Database service that lets you store your data.
 But we ensure that its encrypted.
 If you loose your keys, your data is not readible.
-- **Free Version of Tetris**: Tetris experience (?) clone that copies the atmosphere.
-Playable on the browser for free.
-Controll with iphone?
+- **OpenSource Tetris Effect Clone**: With custom music from local artists (to have similar atmosphere).
+Playable in the browser for free.
+Controll with iphone or keyboard.
 - **Multiplayer Games**: webbrowser session -> lets people play with their phones! (tetris / asteroids / pong)